Azure/ResourceModules/docs/wiki/Vision.md

 In this section we'll take a deeper look into the fundamental flow of the platform.

+> **Note:** This repository focuses on the component _'Modules'_ of the previous section.
+Likewise, while we provide examples for the other components (and the subsequently described Phase `#3`) it is not in scope and described to present the bigger picture.

 First things first, we would work towards the deployment of our environments in 3 phases:

 <img src="media/deploymentFlow.png" alt="Deployment flow" height="150" width="750">